-If you visit in October, don’t miss the Haunted Happenings Festival, which features over 1000 events over the course of the month, all spooky or haunted in nature, with plenty of fun for all ages (i.e. plenty of activities for kids that aren’t too scary, but also ghost tours and other fun activities geared more towards adults at night.)
-But take note that the area gets very crowded during this time, sometimes welcoming upwards of 500,000 visitors, and book your lodging, restaurants, and museum picks early.
+If you visit in October, don’t miss the Haunted Happenings Festival, which features over 1000 events over the month, all spooky or haunted in nature, with plenty of fun for all ages (i.e., plenty of activities for kids that aren’t too scary, but also ghost tours and other fun activities geared more towards adults at night.)
+But note that the area gets very crowded during this time, sometimes welcoming upwards of 500,000 visitors, and book your lodging, restaurants, and museum picks early.

 The Peabody Essex Museum has roots dating all the way back to the founding of the East India Marine Society, a group of Salem-based sea captains who included within their 1799 charter the “establishment of a cabinet of natural and artificial curiosities.”
 This started as a collection of objects brought home to Salem from all around the world, and today forms the Peabody Essex Museum.

 Salem’s history as a maritime legend first started with its maritime voyages, beginning in the late 1600s.
 Soon after, Salem gained a name and reputation for its salted cod and other wares, trading as far as the West Indies.
 By the end of the American Revolution, ships from Salem had gone as far as India, China, and Russia, cementing Salem’s legacy as a maritime heavyweight for the ages.